Find Affordable College Courses

 Top Idaho Schools in Social Work

-Our 2023 rankings named Lewis - Clark State College the best school in Idaho for social work students.
-Lewis - Clark State College is a small public school located in the small city of Lewiston.
+Our analysis found Lewis - Clark State College to be the best school for social work students who want to pursue a degree in Idaho.
+Lewis - Clark State College is a small public school located in the city of Lewiston.

 After completing their degree, social work graduates from Lewis - Clark State College carry an average student debtload of $31,875.